xwanyue0221/COSI132A_Final_Project/hw5_xiao_wanyue/README.md

 ## Description
 * This is documentation of the final project for course COSI 132A Information Retrieval.
-* The team members include Capo Wang, Xiya Guan, Wanyue Xiao.
-* Each of the team member equally contributed to this project.
 * A TREC 2018 core corpus subset and twelve TREC topics with relevance judgments will be used for system development and result evaluation.
 * In this project, we will provide example code for:
   - Populating and querying a corpus using ES